Grailsidhe/event-app/README.md

 ## About:

 This was my second internship project, as I learned VueJs and practiced Typescript.
-The information is fetched from JSON files and the displays change depending on what's available.
+The information is dynamically fetched from JSON files.
 I also created a component library to aid scaling in the future.
 The project is intended for clients for the company I created it for and only here as a portfolio item.
 I don't hold copyright over the images or information displayed, I only wrote the code.

 ### Tech: